harrytallbelt/blog/hugo/content/post/simulating-the-physical-world.md

 <figcaption>Move your mouse left and right to control the wind.</figcaption>
 </figure>

 How might you go about simulating rain?
-Or, any physical process over time, for that matter?
+Or any physical process over time, for that matter?

 In a simulation, whether it be rain, the airflow over a plane wing, or a slinky